Best Winter Activities to do on Long Island This Season

 Drive Through the Magic of Lights at Jones Beach

 Another local winter activity favorite goes to the Magic of Lights at Jones Beach State Park drive-thru.
-This event will start November 18th – December 30th, 2022.
+This event usually starts in mid-November and runs through the end of December.
 This family-friendly drive includes light tunnels, and a festival spread over a 1-2 Mile course.

 After driving through, you can check out the Toyota Holiday Village, which has food and drinks, a visit with Santa, an Ice skating Rink, and more!